Boating: Electrical system verification

+Safety equipment compliance

+Safety equipment preparation ensures compliance with applicable maritime regulations and that you have USCG approved equipment for US Boaters.
+USCG Personal flotation devices ("PFDs") undergo inspection for fabric integrity, closure functionality, and buoyancy retention.
+In 2025, the USCG revised and updated their PFD regulations which were effective January 6, 2025 and began enforcing the rule on June 4, 2025.
+Fire suppression equipment requires pressure testing and certification verification making sure nothing is expired.
+Emergency signaling devices, including visual distress signals and USCG approved flares, are inventoried and replaced according to expiration schedules and that you have the proper ones for your boat size.
+Navigation lights and sound signaling devices receive operational testing to ensure regulatory compliance.

 Transport and storage

 The smallest boats and kayaks may simply be carried by hand or by lashing them to the top of an automobile.
 Most smaller boats are stored at home and carried to the water on boat trailers, where they are floated from launch ramps leading down into the water.
 Some marinas will also offer electric hoists that can lift a boat from a trailer and swing it into the water (generally less than 6 tons).
 Larger boats are kept at marinas, which offer a berth protected from the weather and a variety of support services, such as fuel and equipment.

 A more recent form of storage is rack storage where runabouts are stored in large steel racks, sometimes four or five boats high, and perhaps 25 boats across.
 These racks are housed in sheds, and large specialized fork trucks are used to lift the boats from the racks and place them in the water.
 This reduces the amount of space needed for boat storage, and also provides a clean environment in which the boats are housed.

 Some marinas will offer dry storage yards, where boats on trailers or dollies are stored on a hard surface.
 Many yacht clubs will offer a fenced area where boats are conveniently stored near the water, but without the maintenance associated with continual water storage (bottom growth, etc.) Boats in dry storage areas are either ramp-launched or hoisted into the water.